Definition of Verbs |

 learn |

-2) Verb Openers Mini Lesson Two; Verbs add movement to the sentence.
-Use a wide variety of verbs to enhance your writing.
-To help your child find the verbs in the sentences on this worksheet, ask "What is the subject doing?"
+Mini Lesson Two; Verbs invite the reader to explore your sentences.
+Use a wide variety of verbs in your writing.
+To help your children discover the verbs in the sentences on this worksheet, ask "What is the subject doing?"
+(What action is the noun doing?)

-3) Verb Openers Mini Lesson Three; Helping With Writing teaches you how to guide your child to write verbs as openers in a sentence.
-The verbs in this worksheet describe what the noun or subject is doing and how to write the verb at the beginning of a sentence.
+Mini Lesson Three; Helping With Writing teaches you how to guide your children to write verbs as sentence openers.
+The verbs in this worksheet describe what the noun (or subject) is doing and how to write the verb at the beginning of a sentence.

-5) Verb Openers Mini Lesson Five; On the this worksheet I am going to ask you some questions so that you can practice using verbs.
-Read the questions out loud to help you choose the correct verb that fits best with the sentence on this worksheet.
+Mini Lesson Five; Your children will be asked some questions so that they can practice using verbs.
+Together, read the questions out loud to help them choose the correct verb that fits the best with the sentence.

-6) Verb Openers Mini Lesson Six; By reading through all the sentences and choices before doing your work will give you an overview and a clear understanding of what work is to be done and the expectations of the worksheet.
+Mini Lesson Six; By reading through all the sentences and choices before doing the worksheets, you and your children will get a clearer understanding of what direction the lessons is taking you.

-7) Verb Openers Mini Lesson Seven; Read the story, "Run Won" first before doing the work.
-By writing lists and making charts with the verbs, your child is intensifying their English Grammar.
+Mini Lesson Seven; Read the story, "Run Won" first before doing the work.
+By writing lists and making charts with the verbs, your children is intensifying their English grammar and building their vocabulary.